StephenTGibson/StephenTGibson.github.io/adventures/kaikoura_hapuku_valley_and_mt_fyffe.md

 ![kaikoura peninsula in fading light after sunset](/images/adventures/kaikoura_hapuku_valley_and_mt_fyffe/kaikoura_hapuku_valley_and_mt_fyffe-pastel_skies_over_kaikoura_peninsula-800x600.jpg)

-The following morning we made our way down the popular and well worn 4wd track to the car park at the far end of Mt Fyffe than from where we started.
+The following morning we made our way down the popular and well worn 4wd track to the car park, the opposite end of Mt Fyffe than from where we started.
 Now, how to get back to the car?

 ##### Whale Watching
-Following the hike, we spent a few days exploring the peninsula and took a whale watching tour.
-We were lucky enough to see 2 of the local resident Sperm Whales.
+Following the hike, we spent a few days relaxing and exploring the peninsula.
+We took a whale watching tour and were lucky enough to see 2 of the local resident Sperm Whales.

 ![the back of a sperm whale emerging from the sea with mountains behind](/images/adventures/kaikoura_hapuku_valley_and_mt_fyffe/kaikoura_hapuku_valley_and_mt_fyffe-sperm_whale_diving_1-800x600.jpg)